rocrisp/netflix_thatconference/README.md

 [Login to Astra](https://astra.datastax.com)

 Your initial database can have any name and keyspace, we will create the workshop database shortly.

-While the database is being created, you will also get a **Security token**:
-**please IGNORE THIS ONE, as we will be soon creating a new, more powerful token for today**.

 ## 2. Deploy skeletal GUI to Netlify